ymolists/website/gitpod/docs/self-hosted/helm-deprecated/updating/index.md

 ## Upgrading Gitpod from v0.8.0 to v0.10.0

-With version 0.10.0 there is one change that requires user action regarding the rabbitmq messagebus:
+With version 0.10.0 there is one change that requires user action regarding the RabbitMQ messagebus:

-### rabbitmq now requires dexplicitly set password and username
+### RabbitMQ now requires explicitly set password and username

-Gitpod uses a rabbitmq installation for distributing messages between components.
+Gitpod uses a RabbitMQ installation for distributing messages between components.
 So far that has been using default credentials if not configured otherwise.
 With v0.10.0 this is now explicitly required.
 To do so add the following to your `values.custom.yaml`:

 ```